Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/extole-event-streaming.md

 Keep these things in mind when sending events to Extole:

 - You must enable this integration in each Amplitude project you want to use it in.
 - To create and unify user records in Extole, you must map the Amplitude `user_id` property to the users email address in Extole.
 Extole strongly recommends that you implement a secondary `user_id` mapping using the `unique_id` property, which is a typically a numeric string value for how you identify a unique user in your system.
-If a user has a `unique_id` or email that doesn't exist within Extole, a new user is created.
+If a user has a `unique_id` or email that doesn't exist in Extole, a new user is created.
 - Amplitude sends selected user, event, and group properties with the event.

 ## Limits

-- Extole doesn't have hard limits on quantity or velocity; however, requests that are sent too quickly can return a 429 response.
-Amplitude will handle these automatically.
+- Extole doesn't have hard limits on quantity or velocity.
+If you send requests too quickly, they may be throttled and return a 429 response.
+Amplitude retries to send throttled events automatically, which resolves the temporary throttling.
 - Requests must be smaller than 2MB.

 ## Setup